Laurence Edmund Allen: Biography

-Laurence Edmund Allen was born in Mt.
+Larry Allen was born on October 19, 1908 in Mt.
 Savage, Maryland.
-He began his journalistic career on the local bureau of the Baltimore News in 1926.
+He began his journalistic career in the local bureau of the Baltimore News in 1926.
 He subsequently moved to West Virginia and joined the Daily Mail in Charleston, where he worked as a reporter and a telegraph editor for six years.
-In 1933 he was hired by the Associated Press's local bureau, where he worked as a local reporter and a site editor.
-After two years, he was transferred to Washington, another two years after — to New York, where he became a foreign cables deskman till 1937.
+In 1933, he was hired by the Associated Press's local bureau, where he worked as a local reporter and a site editor.
+After two years, he was transferred to Washington.
+In 1937, he moved to New York, where he became a foreign cables deskman.

-From 1938 to 1944, Allen served as a European war correspondent for the Associated Press.
-During his assignment covering the British Mediterranean Fleet, he took part as a journalist in the Battle of Crete and the Tobruk's raid.
+Allen served as a European war correspondent for the Associated Press since July 1938 when he sailed to Europe to cover the Spanish Civil War and the dismemberment of Czechoslovakia following the Munich crisis.
+When World War II broke out the AP assigned him to cover the British Mediterranean Fleet, making him the first war correspondent to travel with the British Fleet in wartime.
+During his assignment he took part as a journalist in the Battle of Crete and the Tobruk's raid.
+After the operation’s failure, he was captured by Axis forces and held prisoner in Italy for 11 months.

 Allen survived eight torpedo attacks and was held in a Nazi prison camp for eight months.
 In 1942, the journalist was awarded the Pulitzer Prize for Telegraphic Reporting and the National Headliner Club Award for his combat correspondence during World War II.
 In 1945, Allen was also awarded the Bronze Star for the Defending Freedom Press as Prisoner of War, in 1947 — the Order of the British Empire by King George VI.

-In 1945, Allen covered the Communist takeover of Poland.
-He then moved to Moscow, where he headed the Associated Press news bureau.
-Allen held the same position in Tel Aviv in 1950, and then he was assigned to Singapore, Vietnam, Thailand, and also Indochina, where he covered the battle of Dien Bien Phu during the First Indochina War.
-In 1957, Allen shifted his focus to the Fidel Castro takeover in Cuba, but four years later he was retired.